- Application, Admission Requirements, and Application Processing

 A10: TOEFL is an university requirement for admission.
-The Electrical Engineering Department cannot recommend admission for any international student who does not meet the university TOEFL requirement.
+The Electrical and Computer Engineering Department cannot recommend admission for any international student who does not meet the university TOEFL requirement.
 Details on the TOEFL/IELTS requirements are available on the UCLA Graduate Division.s website.

 Q10: How can I get a TOEFL/IELTS waiver?

 A10: The UCLA Graduate Division.s website outlines which applicants are exempt from the TOEFL/IELTS requirements.
 The Electrical and Computer Engineering Department will automatically document applications when TOEFL/IELTS is waived.